Discover our

 About the Club:

-This club invites artists of all levels to draw inspiration from the museum’s collection and the surrounding landscape.
+This club invites participants of all levels to draw inspiration from the museum’s collection and the surrounding landscape.
 At times, we’ll sketch en plein air or study masterworks up close.
-We will dive into American art history, and experiment with various mediums and styles.
+We will dive into American art history, and experiment with various media and styles.
 With group critiques, open discussions, and plenty of sketchbook time, this is a space to grow your practice, connect with fellow creatives, and celebrate the Midwest through art, one page at a time.

 Cost: $10 members/ $15 non-members – For each class.